 Ms Rennison leads the Central and North West London Recovery and Wellbeing College, an early pioneer of the recovery college model in London following South West London and St George’s and Nottinghamshire Healthcare National Health Service Foundation Trust.

 Ms Rennison has been working in mental health for over 30 years and is actively involved in the continued oversight and operational functioning of the Central and North West London Recovery and Wellbeing College as well as being well versed in the theoretical and empirical evidence to support recovery colleges.

-A short video of the information sessions will be uploaded shortly.
+A short video as well as a full version of the information sessions can be viewed below.